 The Legacy Of Walter Anderson

 The Walter Anderson Museum of Art in downtown Ocean Springs is dedicated to preserving and displaying Anderson’s vast body of work.
 They’ve even moved Anderson’s “Little Room” to the museum.
 The room was the annex to Anderson’s cottage that no one—including his wife—had seen until after his death.

 Next door to the museum is the Community Center that contains the murals Anderson painted in 1951 as a gift to the town.
 Every square inch of interior wall space is covered with his unique vision of flora and fauna.

-We spent a relaxing couple of days at nearby Davis Bayou campground in the Gulf Islands National Seashore.
+We spent a relaxing couple of days at the nearby Davis Bayou campground in the Gulf Islands National Seashore.
 The campground has water and electric hookups, and the location is perfect for our interests.
 There’s plenty of good biking, including along the waterfront and through peaceful neighborhood streets to the pretty downtown area of Ocean Springs.
-We also enjoyed kayaking Davis Bayou, where Green Herons, Great Egrets, Yellow-crowned and Black-crowned Night Herons, Great Blue Herons and nesting Osprey surrounded us.
+We also enjoyed kayaking Davis Bayou, where Green Herons, Great Egrets, Yellow-crowned and Black-crowned Night Herons, Great Blue Herons, and nesting Osprey surrounded us.
 It’s an area rich in culture, history, and nature, and our time spent seeing the world through Walter Inglis Anderson’s eyes greatly enriched our experience.